top of page

 Born in London in 1965, Arabella Caccia spent her early years in Tuscany before moving to Johannesburg for her teenage years.
 This diverse upbringing laid the foundation for a rich and varied artistic journey.
 She studied at Edinburgh University, followed by time in Florence, London, and New York.
 In 1990, Caccia returned to South Africa, where she now lives and works in Cape Town.

 A central tenet of Caccia's artistic philosophy is the importance of process.
 She believes that a deep, meditative concentration during creation infuses her work with honesty, integrity, and powerful energy.
-Her approach is rooted in an exploration of patterns found in the natural world, particularly the play of light and dark on forms.
+Her approach is rooted in an exploration of patterns found in the natural world, particularly in the play of light and dark on form.
 Through extensive studies of trees - from the Baobab in Botswana to the ancient Milkwood and Tsitsikamma forests of the Western Cape - Arabella Caccia has developed a unique artistic language.
-She meticulously draws, takes molds, and creates prints of bark formations, uncovering an "alphabet of glyphs" that she sees as universal forms.
-These glyphs, when further abstracted, form a script-like visual language that she uses to create both two- and three-dimensional works.
+She meticulously draws, takes molds, and creates prints of bark formations, uncovering an "alphabet of glyphs" that she sees as universal.
+These glyphs, when further abstracted, form a script-like visual language that she uses to create both two and three dimensional works.

-Arabella Caccia’s art, which includes oil paintings, embroidery, and mixed media sculptures, aims to create experiences that echo those of nature itself.
+Arabella Caccia’s work, which includes oil painting, embroidery, and sculpture, aims to create experiences that echo those of nature.
 By immersing herself in the plant kingdom, rock formations, and landscapes, she seeks to refine her expressive language and challenge her own artistic boundaries.

 bottom of page